Walking Away from Fast: A Slow Adventure on the Isle of Skye

 This blog is essentially a guide about travelling to and around Skye.
 But it’s also an encouragement to slow down and savour the island’s essence, from majestic mountains to stargazing beneath skies unpolluted by city lights.
 So, lace up your boots, pack your senses, and prepare to experience Skye at its unhurried best.

-Visit Scotland are thinking along the same lines, their latest blog is concerned with value rather than the volume of visitors and introduces the idea of “slow tourism“…
+Visit Scotland has been thinking along the same lines, they are concerned with value rather than the volume of visitors and are embracing the idea of “slow tourism“…

 HOW DO WE ACHIEVE VALUE OVER VOLUME?

 For years, we’ve gauged success in visitor numbers and have been critical if the numbers go down – now is the time to take a look at how we can encourage people to stay longer, take life at a slower pace and enjoy what the whole of Scotland has to offer.

 From fleeting glances to lingering embraces: Reimagining the Scottish tourism experience

 The magic of Scotland should not just be a fleeting glimpse, but a lingering embrace.
 For years, Visit Scotland measured success in visitor numbers, celebrating the bustling crowds and vibrant atmosphere.
 Yet, within the heart of this beautiful land lies a different rhythm, an invitation to slow down, breathe deeply, and truly savour what Scotland has to offer.

 Now is the time to shift focus.
 Instead of counting heads, let’s encourage visitors to trade rushing itineraries for meandering walks, to swap selfie sticks for heartfelt conversations, and to replace fleeting moments with memories that linger long after their return home.